Brook floater

-The brook floater (also known as swollen wedgmussel), Alasmidonta varicosa, is a species of freshwater mussel, an aquatic bivalve mollusk in the family Unionidae, the river mussels.
+The brook floater or swollen wedgemussel, Alasmidonta varicosa, is a species of freshwater mussel, an aquatic bivalve mollusk in the family Unionidae, the river mussels.
 It measures 25.1 mm to 80.2 mm in length although other research also suggests it rarely exceeds three inches (75 mm).

 Distribution

 This species is found in Canada (New Brunswick and Nova Scotia) and northeastern United States (Connecticut, Georgia, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, North Carolina, Pennsylvania, South Carolina, Vermont, Virginia and West Virginia); It was formerly found in Rhode Island and four watersheds in Massachusetts but are now extinct in Rhode Island and almost extinct in Massachusetts.
 1897 Research by Arnold Edward Ortmann showed it to be common in the Delaware and Susquehanna Rivers.

 Habitat and behavior

 This mussel lives in high relief streams, under boulders and in sand.
 Research has shown that it is highly sensitive to increased thermal temperature.
 It associates with longnose and eastern blacknose dace, golden shiner, pumpkinseed, slimy sculpin and yellow perch.